 Well, the wattage relates to the power of your air fryer.
 If an air fryer has a higher wattage, it is not only likely to use more energy.
 It is also more likely to cook faster or crisp better.
 When cooking with hot air, this is often the case.
 This can be important when cooking those french fries to the ultimate crisp!

 The thing other people seem to forget is you can’t give a blanket wattage for all air fryers, as these days the size of air fryers varies so wildly.
 Yes, if you had a full size air fryer that was 1000 watts I might be worried, but if I had a small air fryer with this rating, it would still be fine.
 You need to take wattage and size into account.

 This is why I will run through the different air fryer types and the wattages you should expect.
 If the figure you have is slightly off, it is possible the company has found a way to be more energy efficient.
 However, if it is way out, you are probably going to end up with a unit that is underpowered.

-During this article I will talk about bucket/ basket style air fryers, as well as air fryer ovens.
-If you have no idea what I am talking about you can read THIS article that will explain everything.
+During this article I will talk about bucket/ basket style air fryers (originally conceived to replace the deep fryer), as well as air fryer ovens.
+If you have no idea what I am talking about, you can read THIS article that will explain everything.